alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2023/2023-07-27-a-woman-advises-her-husband.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "A woman is not guilty of sin if she advises her negligent husband"
+title: A woman is not guilty of sin if she advises her negligent husband
-hijri: "Muharram 09, 1445 AH"
+hijri: '1445-01-09'
 date: 2023-07-27
-source: "Al-Hisbah Magazine, Issue no.39, p.15"
+source: Al-Hisbah Magazine, Issue no.39, p.15
-category: [marriage, women]
+category:
+- marriage
+- women
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 translation: false
-summary: "What is prescribed is that the advice should be given in a kindly and polite manner, because that makes it more acceptable and more beneficial."
+summary: What is prescribed is that the advice should be given in a kindly and polite manner, because that makes it more acceptable and more beneficial.
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
 ---

 ### Question: